0

 routine travel operations/ day

-minutes average manual handling
+minutes manual handling per operation

 Typical business impact